Making Decisions under Model Misspecification: Representation with given structured information

 It is easy to see that strict dominance amounts to (\ref{eq:strict-dom-str}), with strict inequality for some $q\in Q$.
 This observation raises a question: is there a notion of dominance that corresponds to strict inequality for all $q\in Q$?
 To address this question, we introduce a \emph{strong dominance} relation by writing $f\succ \succ^{\ast}g$ if, for all acts $h,l\in \mathcal{F}$,

 for all small enough $\delta \in \left[ 0,1\right] $.\footnote{Strong dominance has been introduced by Cerreia-Vioglio et al. (2020).} By taking $h=f$ and $l=g$, we have the basic implication

-Strong dominance is a strengthening of strict dominance in which the decision maker can convince others \textquotedblleft beyond reasonable doubt.\textquotedblright \ The next characterization corroborates this interpretation and, at the same time, answers the previous question in the positive.\footnote{Up to an $\varepsilon$ that ensures a needed uniformity of the strict inequality across structured models.
-The result continues to hold even when $c$ fails to satisfy the distance property $c\left( p,q\right) =0$ if and only if $p=q$.}
+Strong dominance is a strengthening of strict dominance in which the decision maker can convince others \textquotedblleft beyond reasonable doubt.\textquotedblright \ The next characterization corroborates this interpretation and, at the same time, answers the previous question in the positive.\footnote{Up to an $\varepsilon$ that ensures a needed uniformity of the strict inequality across structured models.}